 At the core of my work is the idea that signification–the use of signs to make sense and significance by human beings–is a source of immense variation in social life.
 I have written about the “King’s Two Bodies” as one format of signification that has been used to bind people into political communities, and I retain an interest in the life and times of the historian who wrote the most about the King’s Two Bodies, Ernst Kantorowicz.
 Other thinkers I find useful for pursuing sociology as a human science include Hannah Arendt, Paul Gilroy, Walter Benjamin, Max Weber, Wilhelm Dilthey, Judith Butler, Roland Barthes and Eric Voegelin.
 I am currently working on a paper about Franz Kafka.
 Sometimes, people seem surprised that I like to read rational choice theory.

 I was born in Durham, North Carolina in 1978, and I attended the North Carolina School of Science and Mathematics in 1995 and 1996.
 I graduated from Swarthmore College with a B.A. in Mathematics and Sociology & Anthropology in 2000.
 I earned my Ph.D. from Yale University in Sociology in 2007.

 I currently reside in Charlottesville, VA, with my wife Jennifer.
-At the University of Virginia, I co-convene the Sociological Workshop on Aesthetics, Meaning and Power with my colleague Fiona Greenland, and I am a senior fellow at the Institute for Advanced Studies in Culture, where I convene the Modernity Seminar.
+At the University of Virginia, I am the director of the Program in Political and Social Thought, and at the Institute for Advanced Studies in Culture I convene the Modernity Seminar.